Doraku/DefaultEcs/README.md

 <a name='Overview_Threading'></a>
 ## Threading
-Some systems are compatible with multithreading execution: ParallelSystem, AEntitySystem and AComponentSystem.
+Some systems are compatible with multithreading execution: ParallelSystem, AEntitySetSystem and AComponentSystem.
 This is done by passing a IParallelRunner to their respective constructor.
 ```csharp
 IParallelRunner runner = new DefaultParallelRunner(Environment.ProcessorCount);